Do you feel like your parents hate you? Do you feel like they have nothing good to say about you or that they criticize you at every chance they get?

 If you’re not sure if your parents treat you and your siblings equally, or if they’re easier on your brother or sister than they are on you, see what happens when you and a sibling carry out the same behavior.
 If they act like you’re in the wrong but behave differently toward a sibling of a similar age, they may be treating you unfairly?

-If a parent, who is supposed to play the role of protector, becomes a source of theatre, the child becomes deeply confidant and may learn to mistrust others, even in their adult relationships.
+If a parent, who is supposed to play the role of protector, becomes a source of threat, the child becomes deeply withdrawn and may learn to mistrust others, even in their adult relationships.

 If your parents hit you when you were a child, you may have come to believe that they hate you, even if they were trying to discipline you.